UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 	]
 }
 ```
-Make sure that you also add any other Lua packages that you have installed to prevent their autocompletions from being shown.
+Make sure that you also add any other Lua syntaxes that you have installed to prevent their autocompletions and snippets from being shown.

 ### Usage
 Navigate to `View > Syntax > Starbound Lua` to apply the syntax to the current file and any newly opened files.